 Through 2016 we’ve certainly seen an increase in the meshing together of different hardware platforms, operating systems and applications, such as Facebook picking up your LinkedIn contacts, messaging your traditional contacts through WhatsApp, through to using Microsoft Office on your iPad.
 As we go forward into 2017 expect the density of the mesh to increase, streamlining and merging our digital personas and lives, from business through to personal, into one amalgamated portal that follows us as we move from device to device.

 4. AI awareness increases

-Artificial Intelligence (AI) and advanced machine learning is starting to creep into our lives, from virtual assistances like Siri and Alexa through to autonomous vehicles, but true AI is still decades away.
-Sure robots work in some functions, such as care plants and hoovers, but there is plenty of room in the AI arena for development and many sectors are clambering for an advantages.
+Artificial Intelligence (AI) and advanced machine learning are starting to creep into our lives, from virtual assistances like Siri and Alexa through to autonomous vehicles, but true AI is still decades away.
+Sure robots work in some functions, such as car plants and hoovers, but there is plenty of room in the AI arena for development and many sectors are clambering for an advantage.
 This is particularly true in the legal sector where, in theory, AI should be able to make decisions based on input, logic and history.
 For example, writing contracts or determining the likelihood of success in a case.
 Expect rapid growth in consumer interfaces but the road to advancement in the business world, particularly when dealing with enormous amounts of data, will be a bumpy one.